 1. BARK MULCH

-Barks are the best when it comes to choosing mulch for blueberries grown outdoor.
-Bark maintain the soil moisture and gives you control over the growth of weeds.
+Bark is the best when it comes to choosing mulch for blueberries grown outdoor.
+Bark maintains the soil moisture and gives you control over the growth of weeds.
 With barks, you can prevent the existence of weed.
 This will allow the blueberry plants to get all the vital nutrients needed for them to flourish.
 You need not worry about weeds getting all the nutrients meant for the plants, thanks to bark mulch.